- The Shop

 Looking to the street-style archives envisaging everyday people, models, fashion editors, etc, it’s very rare to find any one entry where someone is fully dressed head to toe in a single brand from one specific market tier.
 It helps too that we are entering an existence where exclusivity is sought out, and the mainstream is shunned.
 What better an avenue than the budding talents at hand to provide us with shots of this independence, sovereignty, and courage to put their work forward and share with us who feel defined by the marrow of our quintessence.

-For those who seethe vehemently at the thought of celeb-culture and what it symbolizes, you are heard.
+For those who seethe vehemently at the thought of celeb-culture and what it symbolises, you are heard.
 It’s well known some crowds don’t carry with them the best repute.
-Migrating often times into a zone of superficiality and artificial creation, which makes you want to extradite yourself from any association and cognizance of their existence.
+Migrating often times into a zone of superficiality and artificial creation, which makes you want to extradite yourself from any association and cognisance of their existence.
 You know who you are.
 Narcissism and pompousness be gone, dreaded in-crowds, bloated egos and social climbing ladders be gone.
 None of that holds any significance nor contributes to the commonwealth.

 That’s why many may choose to inoculate themselves from exposure to such viral diseases of the being.
 Rightfully so, this is a verity of many business sectors and the universe as a whole – you’ll find it, not in everyone certainly and not just within the borders of Tinseltown.
 As Ian McKellen once said in an interview to Time Magazine: “When you spend as long as I have doing beautiful work which is only seen by a few thousand people, to be involved in popular entertainment without lessening one’s standards… that’s fairly appealing.”
 There it is, sound thinking and normalcy do exist despite being under the microscope of the public eye.